csunitha/learning_applied_machine_learning/README.md

 # A repository to capture Applied ML learning journey
 ## Daily Progress

+### Day 8
+** Kaggle - Machine Learning competition - Continuation **
+Yesterday did not finish the competition program - so finished with day8 code and then improved the ranking on it with day7 code using RMSE and finding the optimum max leaf node.
+With this completed the course: https://www.kaggle.com/learn/intro-to-machine-learning

+Auto-ML -> Automated Machine Learning tools

 ### Day 7
 ** Kaggle - Machine Learning competition **